 My father has been cutting his hair at the same barber shop for twenty five years.
 He said he wouldn’t want to “put his head into anyone else’s hands.”
 The relationship he has with his barber, cậu (Mr.) Đức, is not only built on trust, but faith.
 My father, like a lot of people, is obstinate in that way––only faithful to one barber who can give him the service and the style exactly as he wants; the risk of not knowing how his haircut will turn out is just too much to bear.

 One day, when I was looking for visual documentation of Hanoi after the Đổi Mới period (“Renovation”– economic reforms initiated in 1986 to lead Vietnam towards a socialist-oriented market economy) for my class, I came across a photograph of street barbers on Hanoi’s sidewalk.
 The photograph was taken in Vietnam between 1991 and 1993 by a German photographer, Mr. Hans-Peter Grumpe, who gathered the world into collections of vivid snapshots.
-The photograph depicted an on-going scene of street barbers and customers on a part of Quang Trung street, between Bà Triệu street and Trần Quốc Toản street, phố cắt tóc (barber street) of the early 90’s.
+The photograph depicted an on-going scene of street barbers and customers on a part of Quang Trung street, between Bà Triệu and Trần Quốc Toản street, phố cắt tóc (barber street) of the early 90’s.
 The barber booths looked quite familiar to me since street barbering was still a part of the city scene in my time, yet the existence of an entire barber street truly fascinated me.
-The sidewalk was tiled with bricks; the rudiment and openness of the sidewalk together with the crudeness of the lightly-primed yellow wall created a barber culture of simplicity and familiarity.
+The sidewalk was tiled with bricks; the rudiment and openness of the sidewalk together with the crudeness of the lightly-primed yellow wall created a barbering culture of simplicity and familiarity.